MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-volume-forecasting.md

 To configure the **Case forecasting (preview)** report, you must have the System Administrator role.

-For users in your organization to be able to access the forecast reports, they must be part of a role that has **Read** privileges on the **Forecast (preview)** table.
+For users in your organization to be able to access the forecast reports, they must be part of a role that has **Read** privileges on the **msdyn_dataanalyticsreport_forecast** table.
 Your system administrator must assign this privilege to any role that needs access to the forecasting reports.
 Out of the box, the following roles already have read privileges on the Forecast table:

 - CSR Manager
 - Omnichannel administrator